rsoiffer/Forge-of-Power/character-creation-short.md

 Write down all the following values on your character sheet:
 * For each attribute, calculate your DC in that attribute.
 This is 10 + your score in that attribute.
 * Calculate your Health stat.
 This is 10 + 5 * Character Level + 5 * Strength.
-* Calculate your Defense.
-This depends on the apparel you're currently wearing.
+* Calculate your Defense stat.
+This is given by the apparel you're currently wearing.
-* Note any Shields or Weaknesses you have, if any.
+* Note all the Shields or Weaknesses you have, if any.

 ## Describe your Personality